 Our faculty

-A diverse faculty comprised of 12 ACVP certified anatomic or clinical pathologists and 6 production animal diagnosticians support this program.
+A diverse faculty comprising of 9 board-certified anatomic pathologists, 5 clinical pathologists as well as 3 diagnosticians focusing on production animals support this program.

 Caseload